-The study of "Innocent Infringers" prepared by Latman and Tager gives a

-I think that Mr. Solberg's analysis, although made many years ago, is still valid, and that there is little substantial danger to the person who acts with ordinary
+The study of "Innocent Infringers" prepared by Latman and Tager gives a good review of the problem's legal history.
+I think that Mr. Solberg's analysis, although made many years ago, is still valid, and that there is little substantial danger to the person who acts with ordinary caution.